mj-e-boc/Warehouse-Inventory-Management-and-Optimization-Dashboard/readme.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank professor jakub that keep inspiring me to code.
+I would like to thank the microverse Alumni that keep inspiring me to code.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>